michiari/piacere-mc-openapi/README.md

 ```sh
 docker run -d wp4/dmc
 ```
-The uWSGI server will be running and listening on port 80 of the container.
+The Uvicorn server will be running and listening on port 80 of the container.

 ## Building the Documentation